020 7042 1810

 Apnoea is defined as a temporary absence or cessation of breathing.
 The most common cause of sleep apnoea in adults is obstructive sleep apnoea / hypopnoea syndrome (OSAHS).
 OSAHS is a condition in which a person experiences repeated episodes of apnoea because of a narrowing or closure of the pharyngeal airway during sleep.
 The essence of this is that for various reasons, there is not enough space in the upper part of the airway (the mouth, nose and throat) to allow adequate flow of air to the lungs for normal breathing.

-Who is at risk for Sleep Apnoea?
+Who is at risk of Obstructive Sleep Apnoea?

 How does Jaw Surgery address Obstructive Sleep Apnoea?